-You can make forgotten vegetables delicious by starting with onion and garlic and adding some of your favorite dried spices from the kitchen pantry.
+You can make forgotten vegetables delicious by starting with onion and garlic.
+Then add some of your favorite dried spices from the kitchen pantry.
 Try adding turmeric for extra antioxidants.
 If you like cumin you could whip up a middle eastern flavored dish.
-If you like spicy food, add some hot peppers.
+For spicy food, add some hot peppers.

 If you’re wondering how to use a wok for different flavors, your choice is unlimited.
-If you prefer Mediterranean flavors grab some Italian dried herbs like basil, oregano and parsley.
+You may prefer Mediterranean flavors so grab some Italian dried herbs like basil, oregano and parsley.
 Woks don’t need to be limited to Asian flavors.
 Experiment and go with what you and your family prefer.

-Just remember, if you want to keep it healthy stick with the herbs and spices rather than bought processed sauces which are often full of sugar and salt in high quantities.
+Just remember, if you want to keep it healthy, stick with the herbs and spices rather than store bought processed sauces which are often full of sugar and salt in high quantities.

 Also, if you are mixing up your flavors you might need to reconsider whether you should use acidic ingredients in your cast iron wok.
 Cast iron woks usually need to be seasoned before use.
-This is where a patina is built up on the surface of the wok which coats it and stops it from rusting.
+This is where a patina is built up on the surface of the wok.
+It coats it and stops it from rusting.

 A lot of cooks who have used woks for years swear by their seasoned wok for better flavor.
 However, if you use foods like tomatoes or lemon juice in your cooking these may ruin the surface of your wok.
 If you know you’ll use these ingredients it might be best to buy a stainless steel wok or a good quality non-stick wok.